Submitted by Carla Posthauer, board member of Menlo-Atherton Little League.

 The league is proud of its many accomplishments during the season.
 Several are listed here.

-• Each year, the winning Majors teams (11-12 year olds) from the M-A and Alpine Little Leagues play for the "City Championship."
-This year M-A's Mike's Cafe won the title, the first time in five years that an M-A League team won the game.
-In addition, the tradition has been extended to the AAA level (9-10 year olds), and an M-A team, the Volcanoes, also won the "City Championship" title this year.
+■ Each year, the winning Majors teams (11-12 year olds) from the M-A and Alpine Little Leagues play for the "City Championship."
+This year M-A's Mike's Cafe won the title, the first time in five years that an M-A team won the game.
+In addition, the tradition has been extended to the AAA level (9-10 year olds), and an M-A team, the Volcanoes, also won that title this year.

-• The League increased communication through newsletters, its website, and announcements of events and award winners in local papers.
+■ The League increased communication through newsletters, the website, and announcements of events and award winners in local papers.

 ■ Due to the efforts of a few M-A Little League board members, all fields the League uses, from Las Lomitas to Burgess, were given high levels of grooming and care above and beyond their regular maintenance.

 Finally, the League received a 90 percent-plus satisfaction rating in its online survey of parents and players.

 Boys and girls between the ages of 5-1/2 and 16 (by April 30, 2011) are eligible to participate in the 2011 season.
 Registration will begin in mid-December.
 The M-A Little League boundaries are west of U.S. 101 and east of El Camino in Menlo Park (incorporated area only), and all of Atherton.
 For more information, visit www.m-all.org .